All Episodes

 Then we have Barr now saying that, yeah, he confirmed that the Obama administration spied on the Trump campaign.

-Remember, it was Paige and Struck that, again, in closed door testimony said, yeah, we didn't have any power to make any decisions, and that the investigation into Hillary was rigged by Democrats and by the attorney general.
+Remember, it was Paige and Strzok that, again, in closed-door testimony, said, Yeah, we didn't have any power to make any decisions and that the investigation into Hillary was ragged by Democrats and by the Attorney General.

 Yeah, the same one that met on the tarmac with Bill Clinton and said to James Comey, it's not an investigation, it's a matter.

-Then we have the Horowitz report, the Hoover report, more closed door testimony with more revelations, FISA applications, gang of eight materials, 302s.
+Then we have the Horowitz report, the Huber report, more closed-door testimony with more revelations, FISA applications, gang of ape materials, 302s.

 It is now beyond an abuse of power.